Managing anxiety: What’s happening and what can I do to help myself?

 You can try to manage anxious thoughts using CBT techniques.

-This isn’t my area of expertise so if this type of management appeals to you, I’d encourage researching this further and possibly seeking a qualified CBT (Cognitive Behavioural Therapy) therapist.
+If this type of management appeals to you perhaps seek a qualified CBT (Cognitive Behavioural Therapy) therapist.

 You might challenge thoughts by asking yourself what the evidence is to support the fear.
 What evidence contradicts the anxious thought.
 Stepping into compassion by checking how you might support a friend experiencing similar.
 Trying to engage logic by noticing what outcomes are most realistic rather than which are most worrying.